EinBaum/SuperIgnore/README.md

 - Unlimited ignore list size
 - Temporary ignores
 - Ignore only in specific chat channels
-- Uses the default WoW interface and /ignore command
+- Uses default WoW interface and /ignore command

-### Bonus Features
-- Auto-Block players with special characters in their names

-### Installation Notes
+## Installation Notes
 - Remove "-master" from the directory name after downloading
-- Works with Prat
-- Works with WIM
+- Works with Prat, WIM and WhisperFu

+## Modules
+- Additional modules can be added at any time
+- Modules can filter names and messages

+#### Special Snowflake Blocker
+- Blocks messages sent by players who have special characters in their names

+#### ChatSanitizer
+- Blocks spam and advertisements

+#### Custom Message Blocker
+- Create your own message filters

-### Preview
+## Preview

+(This is preview of an older version)

 ![Preview](/preview.jpg?raw=true "Preview")